iamyoshita/data-mining-project/README.md

 # data-mining-project

+SubmitPMIDList.py is the code for annotating based on pmid.

 Had to compress the txt file from pubmed as it was >25mb.

 Converted the 10000 abstracts from txt to csv file "woundabstracts.csv".
 So the first cell in jupyter can be commented. (don't comment the libraries)